jufis/docker-rest-client/README.md

 <pre>
 NOTE: this phase also calls docker:remove with -Ddocker.removeAll in order to remove any pre-built docker image.

+In cases that you have local dev/ci/prod mixture of images clean doesn't remove image due to dependencies; look at the very bottom of this readme in order to flush all docker images.
 </pre>

 Run the following cmd to complile the project: